recolic/shared-bootdir-helper/README.md

 - What does this package do for you

-1. Provide a tool to modify the generated `/boot/grub/grub.cfg`.
-2. Add a post-transaction hook after `grub-mkconfig`, to automatically run that tool for you.
+Modify `/usr/bin/grub-mkconfig` and add a post-transaction hook after `grub-mkconfig`, to automatically modify /boot/grub/grub.cfg for you.

-This package will do NOTHING if you skipped the configuration.

 - What should you do

-1. Modify `/etc/default/grub`, to set `GRUB_CMDLINE_LINUX_DEFAULT="__KERNEL_PARAMETER_MANAGED_BY_HELPER"`.
-2. Modify file `/etc/shared-bootdir-helper-multi-kparam.cfg`, to set kernel parameters for each hostname.
+Modify file `/etc/shared-bootdir-helper-multi-kparam.cfg`, to set kernel parameters for each hostname.

 ## Usage

 Firstly, install this package.

-Secondly, if you only want to solve problem 1, you do nothing in this step.
-If you want to solve problem 2, follow the "What should you do" guide in Problem2.
+Secondly, modify `/etc/shared-bootdir-helper-multi-kparam.cfg` to solve problem 2.

 Thirdly, you must re-install your kernel.
 You may want to run `pacman -S linux`, `pacman -S linux-lts`, `pacman -S linux-surface`, or something like this.